gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - [Sebastian Schuberth](https://github.com/sschuberth) - Add on option to choose the distribution type for the `Wrapper` task.
 - [Martin Mosegaard Amdisen](https://github.com/martinmosegaard) - Checkstyle should not output XML report when only the HTML report is enabled (GRADLE-3490)
 - [Stefan Neuhaus](https://github.com/stefanneuhaus) - Copy task: filesMatching and filesNotMatching should support multiple patterns
-- [Johnny Lim](https://github.com/izeye) - Fix typos in documentation
+- [Johnny Lim](https://github.com/izeye) - Fix typos in documentation for Maven Publishing plugin

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](https://gradle.org/contribute).